RavenHursT/alien-alphabet-challenge/README.md

 Example:

-Given the dictionary: `["baa", "abcd", "abca", "cab", "cad"]` The derived alphabet order would be: `[ 'b', 'd', 'a', 'c' ]`
+Given the dictionary: `["baa", "abcd", "abca", "cab", "cad"]`

+The derived alphabet order would be: `[ 'b', 'd', 'a', 'c' ]`

-Determined by use of a topological graph sorting.
+Determined by use of topological graph sorting.

 ### How to run:
 ```